Easy Ground Pork Tacos Al Pastor

 Pineapple: The Star Ingredients

-For me, melted Oaxaca cheese is non-negotiable; I’ve always loved them that way and wouldn’t change a thing!
+For me, melted Oaxaca cheese is non-negotiable; after all, I’ve always loved them that way and wouldn’t change a thing!

 Ingredients